woocommerce/qit-documentation/docs/custom-tests/introduction.md

 ## Why custom E2E tests?

-- **Unique User Flows:** Verify custom checkout fields, specialized product types, or complex discount logic that generic tests won’t catch.
+- **Unique user flows:** Verify custom checkout fields, specialized product types, or complex discount logic that generic tests won’t catch.
-- **Compatibility Tests:** Ensure your extension remains compatible when used alongside other plugins or themes.
+- **Compatibility tests:** Ensure your extension remains compatible when used alongside other plugins or themes.
   For more complex multi-plugin testing scenarios, including how to manage actions like `test`, `bootstrap`, and `activate` across multiple plugins, see [Compatibility Testing with Custom E2E Tests](./compatibility-tests).
-- **Early Feedback:** Run tests locally for instant validation during development, reducing the time spent debugging issues in production.
+- **Early feedback:** Run tests locally for instant validation during development, reducing the time spent debugging issues in production.
-- **Scalability and Collaboration:** Publish and tag your tests, allowing others to run them and ensuring consistency across development teams.
+- **Scalability and collaboration:** Publish and tag your tests, allowing others to run them and ensuring consistency across development teams.

 ## Getting started